 However, just because emergency service staff deal with dangerous situations every day, that does not mean they do not have the same rights as everyone else to a work environment that protects their safety to a high standard.
 Should an accident occur that could have reasonably been prevented, whilst on duty in the Garda, the injured party may be eligible to instigate a claim for negligence.

-Scenarios where you may have a basis to instigate a claim include:
+Scenarios, where you may have a basis to instigate a Garda injury claim, include:

 - Injuries sustained during training